Kagami/web-bench/README.md

 [FrameworkBenchmarks](https://github.com/TechEmpower/FrameworkBenchmarks)
 and some others, see [Links](#links).

-### Test methodology
+## Test methodology

 Each web server/framework was configured to gain maximum RPS on the test stand (see below).
 For example disabled kernel-poll in Erlang gave several KRPS.
 Your mileage may vary.

-Configurations with huge performance difference has their own benchmark (e.g. `warp-threads` and `warp-processes`).
+Configurations with huge performance difference has their own benchmarks (e.g. `warp-threads` and `warp-processes`).

+## Benchmarking

 ### Prepare